ChenJunren-Lab/TinyU-Net/README.md

 # TinyU-Net

-Congratulations!
-MICCAI 2024 Early Accept (score: 5/5/5).
+The official PyTorch implementation of the paper "TinyU-Net: Lighter and Better U-Net Cascaded Multiple Acceptance Domains" was published at MICCAI 2024, which was accepted early with a score of 5/5/5.

-Codes to be released upon paper acceptance.
+The code is to be released upon paper acceptance.
 Please stay tuned.